 Should you cover up black toenails?

 You can cover up black nails with nail polish during sandal season.
-A fashion forward runner and beauty consultant friend of mine tells me that red is the best color to cover up the blackness.
+A fashion forward runner and beauty consultant friend of mine tells me that red nail polish is the best color to cover up the blackness.
 Red toenails are sexy too.
 But a word of caution, nail polish doesn’t allow your nails to breath or dry properly.
 It is more difficult to watch for problems, such as infections, in painted nails.
 Use your judgement in maintaining pretty toes.

 A blister is an accumulation of fluid (serum) between layers of skin.
 It is caused from friction or rubbing.
 Wet feet can increase your chances of getting blisters.
 So, be aware of this if your feet sweat a lot or if you are running in the rain.